telerik/ajax-docs/controls/toolbar/radtoolbar-items/loading-items-from-xml.md

 Once you have an XML file of the proper format, or an XML string in the proper format, you can use it to populate a **RadToolBar** object.

->note You can also populate **RadToolBar** from an XML file using an **XmlDataSource** component.
+>tip You can also populate **RadToolBar** from an XML file using an **XmlDataSource** component.
 When using **XmlDataSource** , the XML file does not have to follow the format shown in this topic.
 For details, see [Binding to ASP DataSource components]({%slug toolbar/data-binding/binding-to-asp-datasource-components%}).
 >